dougeby/IntuneDocs/intune/manage-os-versions.md

 For details, see [Get started with device compliance](https://docs.microsoft.com/en-us/intune/device-compliance-get-started).

 ## Operating system version controls using Intune app protection policies
-Intune app protection policies and mobile application management (MAM) access settings enable you to specify the minimum operating system version at the app layer.
+Intune app protection policies and mobile application management (MAM) access settings let you to specify the minimum operating system version at the app layer.
 This lets you inform and encourage, or require, your end users to update their operating system to a specified minimum version.

 You have two different options: